KeckObservatory/RemoteObserving/README.md

 Before embarking on setting up a Keck Remote Observing station, we recommend reading the offical documentation at: https://www2.keck.hawaii.edu/inst/mainland_observing/

+### Notify Keck of your intent to connect remotely
+Before you can connect to Keck remotely, we need to provide you with the firewall info and passwords.
+As well, we need info about your remote observing station.

+- Email mainland_observing@keck.hawaii.edu with the following info about your remote site:
+    - Institution
+    - City, State
+    - Room Name/#
+    - Room phone #
+    - Emergency Services phone #
+    - Site manager/admin names, emails and phone #s

+Once we receive your request, we will respond with instructions on obtaining the firewall info, firewall password, and VNC session password.

 # Hardware recommendations:

 The following hardware configurations have been tested:

+### NUC + 4k monitor:
 - Computer: Intel NUC (https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html)
     - CPU: Intel Core i7-7567U CPU @ 3.50Ghz (dual core)
     - RAM: 16GB